Student Coach Program

 SC Micro-Internship:

-Micro-Interns are REQUIRED to meet the following expectations to successfully complete the micro-internship and receive the stipend:
+Micro-Interns are REQUIRED to meet the following expectations:

 Volunteer 2 hours per week at your assigned school site by supporting your Mentor Coach during practices.
 All absences must be requested and approved in advance.